knative/eventing/docs/spec/overview.md

 _Subscriptions_ or even direct delivery from external systems.
 Different _Channels_ may implement different degrees of persistence.
-Event delivery order is dependent on the backing implementation of the _Channel_ provided by the _ClusterProvisioner_.
+Event delivery order is dependent on the backing implementation of the _Channel_ provided by the _ClusterChannelProvisioner_.

 Event selection on a _Channel_ is 1:N – a single _Channel_ may fan out to multiple _Subscriptions_.

 See [Kind: Channel](spec.md#kind-channel).

-## ClusterProvisioner
+## ClusterChannelProvisioner

-**ClusterProvisioner** catalogs available implementations of _Channels_.
+**ClusterChannelProvisioner** catalogs available implementations of _Channels_.
-_ClusterProvisioners_ hold a JSON Schema that is used to validate the _Channel_ input arguments. _ClusterProvisioners_ make it possible to provide cluster wide defaults for the _Channels_ they provision.
+_ClusterChannelProvisioners_ hold a JSON Schema that is used to validate the _Channel_ input arguments. _ClusterChannelProvisioners_ make it possible to provide cluster wide defaults for the _Channels_ they provision.

-_ClusterProvisioners_ do not directly handle events.
+_ClusterChannelProvisioners_ do not directly handle events.
 They are 1:N with _Channels_.

 For more details, see [Kind:
-ClusterProvisioner](spec.md#kind-cluster-provisioner).
+ClusterChannelProvisioner](spec.md#kind-cluster-channel-provisioner).

 ---